cguintob/BTL_humidity_code/README.md

 `python otherDataReader.py [DATA FILE].txt`.

 This program takes only one file *for sensor measurements*.
 It is not to be used with WTTR data.

+## SUMMARY
+The following commands, in order, are how to run and plot the data from the sensor:
+1. `arduino --upload --port /dev/ttyACM0 aht10.ino`
+2. `sudo su`
+3. `python sensorData.py [DATA FILE 1].txt [DATA FILE 2].txt`
+4. `space`

+If there is already data available, use this command (can be run as a root user *or* not as a root user):

+`python dataReader.py [DATA FILE 1].txt [DATA FILE 2].txt`

+If the user wishes not to plot Charlottesville weather data, use this command:

+`python otherDataReader.py [DATA FILE].txt`

+## TROUBLESHOOTING
+### Check Permissions on Files and Programs
+If a program isn't working, check the permissions on it using the following command:

+`ls -l`

+If the desired file has root permissions, use the following command to change it to user permissions:

+`sudo chown [USER]:[USER] [FILE NAME]`

+`[USER]` is the name of the user found if you execute `pwd` (or when looking at the current directory) while `[FILE NAME]` is the file for which you want to change permissions.
+This command works if you are not a root user at the moment, and it will ask you to enter your sudo password.
+If you are a root user at the moment, omit `sudo` from the command.

+### Humidity and Temperature Values Switch
+Sometimes, when executing `sensorData.py`, the timing gets off with the sensor and the values that are listed as humidities are actually temperatures and vice versa.
+To fix this, simply use `Ctrl-C` and rerun the command with differnet data files.

+### Can't Push Files to GitHub
+Sometimes changes to your files and those that appear on GitHub become out of sync.
+This can happen if you accidentally commit something but forget to push it or if you modify your files in GitHub when you usually do it on the command line.
+To check the status of Git, execute the following command:

+`git status`

+This command will let you know whether your changes are up to date.
+If they aren't, you'll be ahead or behind by a certain number of commits.
+To fix this, execute the following command:

+`git reset --soft origin/[BRANCH NAME]`

+You can determine the branch name by running `git branch --show-current`.